bopopescu/Software_Engineering_Project/Group 16 Electronic Project Archive/README.txt

 Proximity is a web app for finding events and friends in real life.
 We currently aren’t hosting it on a server so to use it you will have to install angular so you can run it locally.
 Follow these steps to do this.

-Go to our Github page (https://github.com/Rdubya54/Software_Engineering_Project) and download the project as a zip.

 Install the latest version of Node.js on your machine.

 Open the program “Node.js command prompt”.